LHCGreg/mal-api/MalApi/readme.txt

-﻿This project is the .NET 4.5 build of MalApi.
-The MalApiNetStandard shares the same source files but targets netstandard and may reference different versions of libraries as needed in order to support that.
+﻿This project targets both .NET 4.5 and netstandard 1.3 by using the new style of csproj ("sdk project").
+The .csproj contains some manually specified properties.